 But what does science say about "How many threads do I need to make a strong connection?"
 The answer is that it varies, but six at most.
 Because bolts stretch slightly when a load is applied, the loading on each thread is different.
 The first thread at the point of connection sees the highest percentage of the load when you apply a tensile load on a threaded fastener.
 The load on each thread decreases from there, as seen in the table below.
 Additional threads beyond the sixth will not further distribute the load and will not make the connection any stronger.*

-"When a bolted connection will be subjected to a fatigue loading, (as with climbing holds) you want to tighten the bolt up to its yielding point for maximum strength.
+When a bolted connection will be subjected to a fatigue loading (as with climbing holds) you want to tighten the bolt up to its yielding point for maximum strength.
 A bolt will experience zero change in load if the applied tensile force is less than the compressive force of the connection.
-So, a tightly fastened connection is better suited to withstand fatigue loading than a loose connection because the bolt itself will not sense the fatigue load, only the constant force applied due to the clamping of the joint."**
+A tightly fastened connection is better suited to withstand fatigue loading than a loose connection because the bolt itself will not sense the fatigue load, only the constant force applied due to the clamping of the joint.**

-The bottom line is that if you are not 100% sure that you have engaged six threads, use a longer bolt to ensure it passes through the entire t-nut.
+The bottom line is that if you are not 100% sure that you have engaged six threads, use a longer bolt to ensure it passes through the entire T-nut.